All information about Para Badminton History can NOT be used on Wikipedia!

 xxxx – today Tatiana Merino / Chile

-xxxx – today Vivian Maria Salazar / Guatemala
+xxxx – today Vivian Maria Salazar Casasola / Guatemala

 xxxx – today Those who have stepped down and new once are still missing